hanishkvc/prgs-rustland-tester-fuzzerk/README.md

-# FuzzerK library+
+# FuzzerK library + program

 Author: HanishKVC,

 Version: 20221007IST0039, Saraswathi + Ayudha (Knowledge,Work,Mechanisms,Tools,Processes,...) pooja release

 License: GPL

 ## Overview

-This can be used to test input parsing logic of programs to see, that they handle all possible input cases sufficiently robustly.
+This is a simple yet flexible library + program, to test input parsing logic of programs to see, that they handle all possible input cases sufficiently robustly.

 The program being tested could be expecting its input from console(/stdin) or from a file or over a tcp (client or server) or tls (server) connection.